NavyaG-lab/Tech-writer/etl-users/archived-datasets.md

 }
 ```

-### 2. Setting up a `DatasetSeriesContractOp`
+#### 2. Setting up a `DatasetSeriesContractOp`

-You can set up your series normally as described in the [Dataset Series documentation](dataset_series.md), with two important things to keep in mind:
+You can set up your series normally as described in the [Dataset Series documentation](dataset_series.md), keeping the following in mind:

 * We usually try to keep all archives in the `archived` package of the `dataset_series` package
 * The `name` attribute of your `DatasetSeriesContractOp` is identical to your original dataset's with all `/` characters replaced with `-`.
 For example, `dataset/my-dataset` becomes `dataset-my-dataset`